plone/plone.docker/docs/usage/addons.rst

 You can test new or existing Plone add-ons by passing them via the ``PLONE_ADDONS`` environment variable.

-The following examples adds the `eea.facetednavigation <https://github.com/eea/eea.facetednavigation>`_.
+The following examples adds `eea.facetednavigation <https://github.com/eea/eea.facetednavigation>`_.

 .. code-block:: shell